Narrow down data#

 disp_all_mesh = model_1.results.displacement.eval()

-# Rescope the displacement results to get the data only for a specific set of nodes
+# Rescope the displacement results to a specific set of nodes

 disp_rescope = ops.scoping.rescope(fields=disp_all_mesh, mesh_scoping=mesh_scoping_1).eval()